DamilolaAdetunji/DamilolaAdetunji/README.md

 - 👋 Hi, I’m @DamilolaAdetunji
 - 👀 I’m interested in ...
 Data Analytics
-- 🌱 I’m currently learning ...
-Data Analytics
+- 🌱 I am a data analyst
 - 💞️ I’m looking to collaborate on ... projects
-- 📫 How to reach me ... damilolaadetunji1989@gmail.com
+- 📫 How to reach me ... damilola.adetunji2882@outlook.com

 <!---
 DamilolaAdetunji/DamilolaAdetunji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.